Water Industry Jobs and Skills Advisor

 Project Manager

-Cassandra (Cass) Cowley is the Project Manager and Industry Skills and Jobs Advisor for the water sector.
-In delivery of the project Cass will engage with and consult a broad range of stakeholders including federal and state government, sector associations and peak bodies, small and large employers including local governments, water boards, bulk water suppliers and retailers, resources and mining organisations, major accommodation providers, bulk ports, airports and more.
+Keith Heavens is the Project Manager and Industry Skills and Jobs Advisor for the water sector.
+In delivery of the project Keith will engage with and consult a broad range of stakeholders including federal and state government, sector associations and peak bodies, small and large employers including local governments, water boards, bulk water suppliers and retailers, resources and mining organisations, major accommodation providers, bulk ports, airports and more.

 CONTACT DETAILS